 8. SHOULD YOU GET THE ALBUM PRINTED OR NOT?

 PHOTOGRAPHS ARE MEANT TO BE EXPERIENCED!

-You just can’t compare an image on screen to a professionally printed image… there’s something about seeing it on paper, being able to touch it, having something physical in your hands.
-Seeing that finished product is MAGIC.
+You just can’t compare an image on the screen to a professionally printed image… there’s something about seeing it on paper, being able to touch it, and having something physical in your hands.
+Seeing that the finished product is MAGIC.
 It is going to be treasured and brought out at family gatherings.

 With wedding albums, they are a way to tell 'YOUR STORY'.
 Each image is carefully selected, edited, and arranged in a manner that compliments the flow of the day while telling the beautiful story of the start of your family.